Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 havanese dog

 The Havanese is a Cuban breed and makes an excellent family pet.
-These dogs are well-known for their friendly demeanor and sociable behaviors.
-Their cheerful personalities and high energy make them entertaining for everyone of all ages.
+They are well-known for their friendly demeanor and sociable behaviors.
+Their cheerful personalities and high energy make them entertaining for people of all ages.

-Havanese do very well in training and dog sports and make excellent therapy dogs.
+Havanese do very well with training and dog sports and make excellent therapy dogs.
 Barking is a hobby for the Havanese, so expect some chit-chat when on a brisk walk.
-Ultimately, Havanese dogs enjoy company, so they do best in homes when the owner is always present.
+Ultimately, Havanese dislike being away from their owners, and they do best in homes when the owner is always present.

 Pros